Elementary Music Lessons to Start the Year Fresh – January 2026

 My Favorite Quote of All Time

 My favorite quote of ALL time is from Maya Angelou.
-It is a mantra that I try to live my life by.
+It is a mantra I try to live by.

 “Do the best you can until you know better.
 Then when you know better, do better.”